- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 In Michigan, criminal sexual conduct (CSC) fourth degree is the least severe of all criminal sexual conduct offenses involving unconsented sexual touching or sex crime contact.

-Like criminal sexual conduct 2nd degree, criminal sexual conduct fourth degree differs from criminal sexual conduct first and third degree in that it does not involve sexual penetration.
+Like criminal sexual conduct 2nd degree, criminal sexual conduct fourth degree differs from criminal sexual conduct first and third degrees in that it does not involve sexual penetration.

 Sexual Contact as Defined Under Michigan Law

-Sexual contact refers to intentional touching of another person’s intimate parts or the immediate clothing covering those parts in a way that the alleged victim believes was for the purpose of sexual arousal or gratification, done for a sexual purpose, or in a sexual manner out of anger, revenge, or an intention to humiliate the other person.
+Sexual contact refers to the intentional touching of another person’s intimate parts or the immediate clothing covering those parts in a way that the alleged victim believes was for sexual arousal or gratification, done for a sexual purpose, or in a sexual manner out of anger, revenge, or an intention to humiliate the other person.

 Under Michigan law, causing the other person to touch the intimate parts of the offender also counts as sexual contact fourth degree.